-The financial year for the 2024/25 SAF is 1 October 2024 - 30 September 2025.
-Payment of the 2024/25 allocation will take place during this period with the first payment expected to be made in September 2024.
+The financial year for the 2025/26 SAF is 1 October 2025 - 30 September 2026.
+Payment of the 2025/26 allocation will take place during this period with the first payment expected to be made in October 2025.

-The HEA is required to take account of any portion of unallocated SAF funding in a HEI on 30 September each year in the transfer of funding to that HEI for the following year.
+The HEA is required to take account of any portion of unallocated SAF funding in a HEI as of 30 September each year when transferring funding to that HEI for the following year.